RuoyunLin/ruoyunlin.github.io/_posts/2019-07-21-surveymonkey-python-analysis.markdown

     return plt.show()
 ```

 **Input:**

-*   Data: Name of the dataframe
+* data: Name of the dataframe
-*   Groups: Group names of surveys that you are interested in comparing
+* groups: Group names of surveys that you are interested in comparing
-*   Col_range:  A list of columns for the matrix question
+* col_range:  A list of columns for the matrix question
+* group_column_name: The name of the column to identify group in the string format

 Note: Here please customize the function of score_to_numeric above in order to convert the text labels in the raw data into meaningful numbers that you can interpret.

 **Output:**

 ![alt_text](/assets/1_8.png "output_compare_matrix"){:width="80%"}